Ingrid Turinawe: Controversies

 On 20 April 2012, Turinawe was driving to Nansana, a suburb of Kampala, to attend a political rally, when police intercepted her and a scuffle ensued, during which, a policeman forcefully grabbed her left breast.
 She sued the Uganda Police Force and Uganda Attorney General, for pain, suffering and general embarrassment, demanding USh560 million (approx. US$160,000), as compensatory damages.
-Protests were organised byhuman rights activist Barbara Allimadi.
+Protests were organised by human rights activist Barbara Allimadi.
 The Ugandan government publicly apologized to Turinawe and the case was settled out of court.

 In February 2017, Turinawe contested one of the seats to the East African Legislative Assembly, which convenes in Arusha, Tanzania.
 The legislators to that body are elected by the respective parliaments of the member states of the East African Community.
 She encountered a very hostile reception in the parliamentary chamber, when she went to declare her candidacy, due to her frosty relationships with the Ugandan MPs, the majority of whom belong to the ruling National Resistance Movement political party.
 When the actual voting took place on 28 February 2017, she received a paltry 25 votes out of a possible maximum of 398 votes.